-The Abandoned Faithful: Sovereignty, Diplomacy, and Religious Jurisdiction after the Haitian Revolution (book manuscript in progress).
+The Abandoned Faithful: Sovereignty, Diplomacy, and Religious Jurisdiction after the Haitian Revolution (under contract with the Omohundro Institute of Early American History and Culture Press).

 Jean-Jacques Dessalines: Freedom or Death (under contract with Yale University Press, Trade Contract).